Mayor extends Seattle’s eviction moratorium through December

 Some tenants may be able to get help paying the rent through the state’s Eviction Rent Assistance Program, which recently received a $100 million infusion from the federal government.

-But those funds come with strings that could put it out of reach for some.
+But those funds come with strings that could put them out of reach for some.
 The money, distributed by the Department of Commerce, will go to tenants who earn less than 50% of the area median income, have missed at least one rental payment since March and match other indicators of housing insecurity.

 Rent collections are already slightly down in August, according to new data from the Washington Multifamily Housing Association.
 The group primarily tracks large, corporate buildings.
 Tenants in more affordable housing are struggling more.
 And those who were never able to access unemployment assistance in the first place, including undocumented immigrants, are having the toughest time of all, advocates say.